Democrats Have Wrapped Their Public Case On Impeachment. What Comes Next?

 "But let's look to the best evidence of what is in the president's head.
 What is his intent?
 What is the reason behind the hold on the meeting and on the aid?"

-Republicans said the case was hearsay, argued Democrats have no credibility after the Russia investigation and emphasized that "corruption" in Ukraine is very real.
+Republicans said the case was hearsay, argued Democrats have no credibility after the Russia investigation, and emphasized that "corruption" in Ukraine is very real.

-Rep. Jim Jordan, R-Ohio, said Trump was being a careful steward of taxpayer dollars, keeping them out of the hands of a new regime in Ukraine until he and aides could take its measure — and only releasing the money when satisfied that doing so would further U.S. long-term strategic interests.
+Rep. Jim Jordan, R-Ohio, said Trump was being a careful steward of taxpayer dollars, keeping them out of the hands of a new regime in Ukraine until he and aides could take its measure — and releasing the money only when satisfied that doing so would further U.S. long-term strategic interests.

 "President Trump wants to see — with all of these other things that are of concern to him — he wants to see if this new guy is actually, as I like to say, the real deal — a real reformer and actually going to deal with the corruption problem," Jordan said of Zelenskiy.